About Akaka Falls and Kahuna Falls

 I’m sure that if this waterfall had been given a more direct view, then perhaps it would’ve gotten just as much fanfare as Akaka.

 On a separate occasion, Julie and I saw both these waterfalls by helicopter.

 That further reinforced our hunch that these were almost like twin waterfalls.

-Akaka Falls resides in Akaka Falls State Park.
+Akaka Falls resides in Akaka Falls State Park on the Big Island of Hawaii.
 For information or inquiries about the general area as well as current conditions, you may want to try visiting the Department of Land and Natural Resources (DLNR) website.